Kevin Newman Player Props: Reds vs. Athletics

 - Newman has a double, two home runs and a walk while hitting .208.

-- In eight of 16 games this season (50.0%), Newman has reached base safely via hit, and that includes multiple hits twice.
+- This season, Newman has tallied at least one hit in eight of 16 games (50.0%), and had multiple hits twice.

-- He has hit a home run in two of 16 games played this season, and in 3.6% of his plate appearances.
+- He has hit a home run in two of 16 games played this year, and in 3.6% of his plate appearances.

-- Newman has an RBI in five of 16 games this season, with multiple RBI in three of them.
+- In 31.3% of his games this year, Newman has had at least one RBI.
+He's picked up more than one in 18.8%.

 - In five of 16 games this season, he has scored, including multiple runs once.